aspnet/BuildTools/docs/KoreBuild.md

 KoreBuild is designed to be a modular system.
 It is written as a backbone of default lifecycle targets and imports.
 Default functionality, such as building solutions and testing with VSTest, are written as modules in `files/KoreBuild/modules`.

 Other default functionality that require tasks are built from `modules/` in this repo.
-These include tasks for download NuGet packages, creating Zip files, retrieving Git information, and more.
+These include tasks for downloading NuGet packages, creating Zip files, retrieving Git information, and more.

 Additional KoreBuild modules can be imported by setting `CustomKoreBuildModulesPath` as a property or environment variable.
-Anything maching `$(CustomKoreBuildModulesPath)/*/module.props` and `$(CustomKoreBuildModulesPath)/*/modules.targets` will be imported into KoreBuild.
+Anything matching `$(CustomKoreBuildModulesPath)/*/module.props` and `$(CustomKoreBuildModulesPath)/*/modules.targets` will be imported into KoreBuild.

 ### RepoTasks